ankkitsharma/pokemon-pokedex/README.md

 ## Hosted on

-This project is hosted on GitHub Pages.
+This project is hosted on Vercel.
 You can access it [here](https://pokemon-pokedex-one.vercel.app/).

 ## Built With